Great Tibet Tour Logo GREAT TIBET TOUR ®

 • by Apple

 Tibet Train refers to trains to Lhasa passing by Xining City, Qinghai Province.
-At present, there're Tibet trains departing from Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Xián and Lanzhou to Lhasa.
-Compared with ordinary trains, Tibet trains are more humanized and better adaptable to the weather of the Tibetan Plateau.
-Eg. There's an electronic board in every car for real-time notifying passengers of the temperature inside and outside of the train, the speed, the oxygen content of the air, and the altitude, etc. After the train enters the Tibetan Plateau, the oxygen content gets lower, the ultraviolet rays become intense, and the sandstorm gets stronger outside of the train.
-So the trains on the Qinghai-Tibet Railway use double-glazed windows and anti-ultraviolet screen protectors to keep passengers comfortable.
+At present, there are Tibet trains departing from Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Xián, and Lanzhou to Lhasa.
+Compared with ordinary trains, Tibet trains are more humanized and better adapted to the weather of the Tibetan Plateau.
+For example, there's an electronic board in every car for real-time notifying passengers of the temperature inside and outside of the train, the speed, the oxygen content of the air, and the altitude, etc. After the train enters the Tibetan Plateau, the oxygen content gets lower, the ultraviolet rays become intense, and the sandstorm gets stronger outside of the train.
+So, the trains on the Qinghai-Tibet Railway use double-glazed windows and anti-ultraviolet screen protectors to keep passengers comfortable.

-Usually, there're 16 cars in a train, 2 soft-sleeper cars and 8 hard-sleeper cars.
-Besides those, the remainings are hard seats and Dining cars.
+Usually, there are 16 cars in a train, 2 soft-sleeper carriages and 8 hard-sleeper carriages.
+Besides those, the remaining cars are for hard seats and 1 dining car.

 Tips to Board Tibet Trains